What causes Female Infertility?

 Female reproductive graph

-A woman’s reproductive age starts at 16 and lasts until around the age of 30-35.
-From that time, and especially from the age of 40, fertility begins to decline gradually, until the ovarian reserve is completely depleted and the woman enters menopause.
-Today’s lifestyle has led many women to delay motherhood and consider becoming mothers at an advanced age.
-This is why, nowadays, advanced maternal age is the leading cause of infertility.
+A woman’s reproductive age begins at 16 and lasts until approximately the age of 30-35.
+From that moment on, and especially from the age of 40, fertility begins to gradually decrease, until the ovarian reserve is completely depleted and menopause occurs.

 Frequently asked questions